10 financial strategies to keep you on track for year-end

 If your family is considering wealth transfer strategies, you should be actively developing and implementing your plan now as the current estate exemption is scheduled to drop in half in 2026.
 If you’re considering wealth transfer to minimize future tax bills, timing is important, and you may benefit from doing so sooner rather than later.

-2023 features yet another large inflation adjustment to the gift tax exemption figure; families that had previously used all their exemption can make additional gifts this year.
+This year features yet another large inflation adjustment to the gift tax exemption figure: families that had previously used all their exemption can make additional gifts this year.
 Check with your advisor.

 10. Review your charitable account strategy